Going Through Hell

 There was a motive behind my fitness drive, I wanted to be in top shape for my wedding, which was only 4 weeks away.
 Jenny and I also wanted to look good and be fit for our honeymoon in Tasmania, where we intended to make up for all the food and alcohol we had been denying ourselves over recent weeks.
-Jenny had recently started accompanying me to the gym, highly motivated to fit into her wedding dress to look good on her big day.
+Jenny had recently started accompanying me to the gym, highly motivated to fit into her wedding dress and look her best on her big day.
 I felt terrific.
-As summer approached, I was stronger and fitter than any time in my life.
+As summer approached, I was stronger and fitter than any other time in my life.
 I was not just strong, I felt indestructible.

 1 December 1991

 The first day of December 1991 saw what I thought was the destruction of all my dreams and aspirations.
 This day would determine what my future could hold and what it could not.
 I had no reason to expect that this balmy Saturday morning held anything out of the ordinary, yet my life was about to be changed in dramatic fashion.